Lake Ellsworth, Oklahoma, USA

 Trophic State: Eutrophic

 Spread the word!
-Share our Lake Ellsworth OK article with your fellow Lake Lubbers!
+Share our Lake Ellsworth article with your fellow Lake Lubbers!